 Hinge calls itself ‘the relationship app’, and they’ve got the stats to back it up, apparently 75% of Hinge first dates lead to second dates.
 Founded in 2012, the community of people looking for real connections combines the casual feel of Tinder with the deeper vibe of Match.
 It’s obvious with a lot of dating apps (not naming any names) that they were designed with straight couples in mind and anything other than that is just something of a tag on.
-But Hinge is refreshing in that, despite it being for all, it almost feels like it was designed for female dating.
+But Hinge is refreshing in that, despite it being for everyone, it almost feels like it was designed for female dating.
 Hinge could be the one where you find the one (who we are going to make up random names for throughout this article) if:

 1. You’re looking for a girl who’s willing to put in a bit of effort

 Hinge requires a little bit more effort than most other dating apps – but with more effort, you usually get more reward.
 When you sign up (either via Facebook or phone number) you have to upload 6 photos (no more or no less) and answer three questions.
 There are dozens of questions to pick from, and they range from the lighthearted ‘Go-to karaoke song,’ to the more romantic, ‘The key to my heart is’.
 ‘On a Saturday at 2 am you can find me.’
 Whatever way you want to present yourself, it’s likely there’s a question which lets you do it.

 And your efforts in putting your profile together won’t go to waste.
 Holly can’t just simply like you, or swipe right, she’ll have to pick a specific picture or question to like.
 And when she likes it, she’ll have the option to respond or leave a comment.
 More often than not, this means you get rid of the awkward starts and go straight into chatting about something either one, or both of you, are interested in.